 Berry Spinach Salad

-Start with baby spinach, then add strawberries, blueberries, and slivered almonds.
-Mix balsamic vinegar, honey, and olive oil for the dressing.
+Start with baby spinach, followed by strawberries, blueberries, and slivered almonds.
+Blend the balsamic vinegar, honey, and olive oil for the dressing.
 Add grilled chicken or chickpeas for protein.
 Berries bring vitamin C, and almonds add healthy fats.

 Tropical Fruit Salad with Lime Dressing

 Shred kale and mix it with mango, pineapple, and red onion.
-Use lime juice, olive oil, and agave for the dressing.
+For the dressing, use lime juice, olive oil, and agave.
 Sprinkle toasted coconut flakes on top.
 Each bite is packed with potassium and fiber.

 Apple Walnut Salad

-Combine chopped Granny Smith apples with romaine lettuce and walnuts.
-Add crumbled feta cheese and a maple-dijon dressing.
-The apple’s crunch goes well with tangy cheese.
-This mix offers fiber and plant-based fats.
+This mix includes Chopped Granny Smith apples, romaine lettuce, walnuts, crumbled feta cheese, and a maple-dijon dressing.
+The apple’s crunch complements the tangy cheese.
+It also offers fiber and plant-based fats.

 Creative Add-Ins to Enhance Your Salad

-Make your 400 calorie meal prep salads even better with smart add-ins.
-These toppings boost flavor and nutrition without adding too many calories.
+Enhance your 400-calorie meal prep salads with clever additions.
+Nutritive toppings add flavor and nutrition without adding calories.
 Here’s how to choose the best add-ins for your meals.

 Nuts and Seeds